-As a coach I need to set workouts that will increase your endurance for Ironman, without leaving you injured or needing to rest for several days afterwards.
-After all it's not what you do in one workout that counts, but what you do consistently over a period of months.
+Workouts need to increase your endurance for Ironman, without leaving you injured or needing to rest for several days afterwards, it's not what you do in one workout that counts, but what you do consistently over a period of months.

 If you can do these long bike sessions in the middle of a tough training block, you can be very confident that after a taper period you'll be fit enough to do well at an Ironman.